Myanmar Fast Facts

 November 30, 2011 - Hillary Clinton arrives in Myanmar, the first visit by a US secretary of state in more than 50 years.

-December 13, 2011 - The National League for Democracy, the political party of pro-democracy leader Suu Kyi, is granted permission to register for future elections in Myanmar.
+December 13, 2011 - The National League for Democracy is granted permission to register for future elections in Myanmar.

 April 1, 2012 - Suu Kyi wins a seat in parliament in the first multi-party elections since 1990.